binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 407 Subsequent Remedial Measures

-Evidence of measures taken that would have made an earlier injury or harm less likely to occur are not admissible to prove negligence, culpable conduct, defect, need for warning, or need for instructions.
-Evidence of such measures may be admissible for another purpose such as impeachment or, if disputed, for proving ownership, control, or feasibility. **Rule 407**.
-Evidence of a remedial measure is admissible if the measure was taken by a third party.
+Evidence of measures that would have made an earlier injury or harm less likely to occur are not admissible to prove negligence, culpable conduct, defect, need for warning, or need for instructions.
+It be admissible for another purpose such as impeachment or, if disputed, to prove ownership, control, or feasibility. **Rule 407**.
+Evidence of a subsequent remedial measure is admissible if it was taken by a third party.
 This rule aims to promote socially valuable activities by not discouraging defendants from making prompt repairs.
 The rule also aims to protect plaintiffs from prejudice that could arise from jury misuse, given that even with a limiting instruction it can be difficult to explain how to apply evidence for impeachment or feasibility but not liability.
 The rule is also based on the concern that evidence of a subsequent remedial measure will often fail the Rule 403 balancing test because if the evidence is admissible under Rule 407 and at the defendant's request the judge applies Rule 403 where prejudice has to substantially outweigh the probative value of the evidence, because evidence of a substantial remedial measure is often highly probative, Rule 403 will not keep it out. [^17] [^18] [^19] [^20] [^21]

+If a subsequent remedial measure is offered for impeachment, courts use a narrower than usual definition of impeachment, looking at whether a specific statement was in direct conflict with the measure; whether the witness made an absolute declaration (e.g., "safest possible, perfectly safe"); and/or whether the declarant was personally involved with implementing the measure. *Because impeachment is narrower it's a good place to argue 403 because if evidence for impeachment only less probative; prejudice is jury learning about and misusing measure*.

+*Party seeking to admit would argue that the exception to this rule is there specifically to let this kind of evidence in to impeach or to prove ownership and/or control or feasibility.
+Party seeking to exclude would argue that exception is narrow and here this would cause prejudice from jury misuse.*

 [^17]:Hunter-McLeod v.
 Dollar Gen., Eastern District of Pennsylvania 2014 U.S. District.
 LEXIS 129177, CIVIL ACTION NO. 13-3113 (E.D.
 Pennsylvania, 2014) *illustrates subsequent remedial measures (Rule 407)* (video surveillance footage showing store employee putting cardboard on the floor where plaintiff fell is inadmissible as evidence of subsequent remedial measures because it does not directly contradict employee's witness testimony.)